dphfox/Fusion/docs/tutorials/components/components.md

 	end
 	```

-If you're not sure which strategy to pick, the second is always safer,
+If you're not sure which strategy to pick, the second is always a safe fallback,
-because it assumes less about your users.
+because it assumes less about your users and helps hide implementation details.

 -----